Funerary art in Puritan New England: Urn and Willow

-The rise of secularism during the Federalist Era, roughly lasting from 1790 to 1820, saw the prominence of urn and willow in New England headstones.
+The rise of secularism during the Federalist Era, roughly 1790 to 1820, saw the prominence of urns and willows on New England headstones.
 During this period, the imagery turned away from English influences in favour of Neoclassicism and Greek Revival style.
 So began the decline in Puritan influence.
 During the first two decades of the 19th century, elaborate borders on headstones were rapidly replaced by simple lines and sometimes abstract designs.
 Often borders resembling pillars were used, further exemplifying the neoclassical influence during this time.
 Along with Urns and Willows, sometimes designs featuring sunsets were used instead, particularly by Rhode Island stonecutters.

-A late-period slate urn and willow marker dated 1857.
-Slate was still commonly used in some areas of Massachusetts and Rhode Island until late in the 19th century.
-Little Neck Cemetery, Providence, Rhode Island.

 Monumentalism

 By the early 19th century, as social classes emerged and became more important, graveyards lost their earlier egalitarian uniformity and simplicity; up until that point, all headstones were of similar size and plots were grouped together.
-Plots in certain areas of existing graveyards became more expensive as a marked difference emerged between cemeteries in well-off as compared to less affluent areas.
+Plots in some regions of existing graveyards became more expensive as a marked difference emerged between cemeteries in well-off as compared to less affluent areas.
 The graveyards of the former tended towards grandiosity and monumentalism, while the latter are characterized by crowded rows of simple headstones.
-The change was especially seen from the 1840s onwards, when a trend towards integrating nature and landscape emerged, leading to the use of obelisks, columns, and statues, while the use of slate, brownstone and schist was largely phased out in favor of marble, In addition, disease and odor concerns in urbanized areas pushed graveyards toward the outskirts of towns and cities, no longer an integral part of the central landscape.
+The change was especially seen from the 1840s onwards, when a trend towards integrating nature and landscape emerged, leading to the use of obelisks, columns, and statues, while the use of slate, brownstone and schist was largely phased out in favor of marble.
+In addition, disease and odor concerns in urbanized areas pushed graveyards toward the outskirts of towns and cities, no longer an integral part of the central landscape.
 It is at this point that the Puritan traditions in funerary art end.

-The historian Karen Wenhworth Batignani describes New England headstones from 1900 as "far less interesting than their predecessors.
+The historian Karen Batignani describes New England headstones from 1900 as "far less interesting than their predecessors.
 Polished granite blocks that offer names and dates but few clues as to who the deceased were."
-She, like other historians, attributes this to a culture of the denial of death, in which large sums of money are spent on "steel lined, gorgeously cushioned caskets [and] air-conditioned tombs".
+She, like other historians, attributes this to a culture of the denial of death, in which large sums of money are spent on "steel-lined, gorgeously cushioned caskets [and] air-conditioned tombs".